cjalmeida/optim/blog/posts/jssp1.md

 @def date = "2022-04-16T10:00:00"

-# Solving the Job Shop Scheduling Problem with Julia (part 1)
+# Discrete optimization problems with Julia.
+Part 1: Introduction

-This is the first in a series of posts exploring practical solutions to combinatorial optimization problems.
+This is the first in a series of posts exploring practical solutions to discrete (combinatorial) optimization problems.
 If you just landed here, the [home page] explains why those problems matter.

 But before we dive into stating problems and finding solutions, let's talk a bit why I picked Julia for this series.
 You can [skip](#the_problem) the next section if you're already sold on Julia.